 Maintenance Space: In addition to new rail cars, the Capital Improvement Program calls for the addition of 18 new maintenance spaces in shops throughout the system, as follows:

-West Falls Church: Eight additional maintenance spaces will be needed in FY 2013 to bring the total to 182.
+West Falls Church: Eight additional maintenance spaces will be needed in FY 2013 to bring the system total to 182.

 Dulles: Ten additional maintenance spaces are required in FY 2015 to bring the system total to 192.
-A minimum of 226 are required system-wide with delivery of sixty 7000-series in FY 2014 and remainder of the Dulles cars in FY 2015.